Ayoralol/enseal/README.md

 ##### Warning

-The import file must only contain characters present on an ANSI QWERTY Keyboard.
+The import file for encoding a message must only contain characters present on an ANSI QWERTY Keyboard.

 ## Decoding

-Provide the EnSeal key and import your already encoded .txt file to get the original message back!
+Provide the EnSeal key and import your already encoded .txt file to get the original message back! (to be made)